Registration & Refreshments

 SCCA Co-Presidents Welcome Message

-Opening Keynote by Guest of Honour
+Opening Address by Guest of Honour

-MOU Signing Event
+MOU Signing Ceremony

 The Agile Legal Function: Navigating Complexity in a Fast-Changing World